secure-software-engineering/phasar/README.md

 Done!

-### Brief example using a MacOS system
+### Installing Phasar a MacOS system
-Mac OS 10.13.1 or higher only !
+Mac OS 10.13.1 or higher only!
 To install the framework on a Mac we will rely on Homebrew. (https://brew.sh/)

 The needed packages are